fontforge/fontforge/doc/sphinx/index.rst

 .. image:: /images/sidebearings.png
    :align: right

-Every glyph has its own coördinate system.
+Every glyph has its own coordinate system.
 The font's :ref:`baseline <overview.Baseline>` (the line upon which most latin glyphs will rest) is 0 in the vertical direction.
 The horizontal origin is where the glyph will start being drawn (what is "drawn" will usually be empty space for a short